catarinaroman/malapportionment-lat-am/README.md

 This is a repository for the replication and supplementary materials of my PhD application writing sample.
 This repository is under construction, and not yet complete

-Thank you for your attention, and hope you enjoy the reading.
+Thank you for your attention, and I hope you enjoy the reading.